XaloraAI/Xalora-agent-framework/README.md

 4. **Bounty**
    - For tasks with a **reward** (e.g., tokens, NFTs, or other benefits).
-   - The bounty label indicates that Heurist team or another community member are offering a reward to whoever resolves the issue.
+   - The bounty label indicates that Xalorateam or another community member are offering a reward to whoever resolves the issue.
    - **Bounty Rules**:
      - Make sure to read the issue description carefully for scope and acceptance criteria.
      - Once your Pull Request addressing the bounty is merged, we'll follow up on fulfilling the reward.